– Theory –

 Through research on elementary particle phenomena over a wide energy range from 1 GeV to 1019 GeV, we are developing new particle theory models which go beyond the present Standard Model.
 We also investigate the dynamics of field theories as a framework describing properties of elementary particles.
 Current topics include dynamical symmetry breaking models (composite Higgs models), supersymmetric/extra-dimensional theories and related elementary particle phenomena, grand unified theory, superstring theory, ultra-high precision calculation of QED, and lattice gauge theory.
 In addition, we are studying mathematical aspects of field theories.

 We aim to theoretically understand diverse phenomena of quarks/gluons and their many-body systems, or hadrons, in the fundamental theory of strong interaction, QCD.
 Research subjects include hadron properties and phase transition phenomena in QCD at high temperatures and high densities, phenomenology of heavy-ion collision experiments, and hadron structure.
 With an eye to experiments as well as theoretical aspects, we are developing new theories in an effective theory framework, phenomenological models, and fundamental aspects of QCD using lattice QCD, as well as novel analytical approaches based on these theories.

 Yasusada NAMBU (Associate Professor)

-YOO Chulmoon (Assistant Professor)
+YOO Chulmoon (Lecturer)